RalfPhilipsen/fastapi_scheduler/README.md

 `docker-compose up -d`

 This will automatically build the project and pull the `redis` image.
 It will then run the API (port 80), the Redis server (port 6379) and the Celery worker.
+During the build process, the libraries defined in `requirements.txt` will automatically be installed.

 Alternatively, you can build the project beforehand by running:

 `docker build -t scheduler_api:latest .`

-For more building info, see `Dockerfile`
+For more info on how the image is built, see `Dockerfile`

 ## How to run tests in Docker
 To execute the tests, run: